CapitolRiver Council Committees

 - Co-Chairs: Paul Mandell and Todd Gray

-- Meetings: Second Tuesday at 8:00 AM, 180 East Fifth Street, Conference Room B (Skyway level).
+- Meetings: Second Tuesday at 8:00 AM, monthly, at 180 East Fifth Street, Conference Room B (Skyway level), unless otherwise noted.

 Group of staff and board members develops strategies to raise money for CapitolRiver Council’s activities.
 The Committee also assists with increasing the operational and service capacity of CapitolRiver Council.